PARIS PIANOPOLIS

 Innovators Emerge

-Érard and Pleyel reimagine the instrument while Herz, Kalkbrenner, and the young Liszt capture Parisian imaginations.
+Érard and Pleyel's innovations popularize the piano while Herz, Kalkbrenner, and a young Liszt spellbind Parisian audiences.

 Opus 1